- All Or Nothing

 2-Hour Nightly Plan to Find BAC Bugs in Modern RESTful APIs

-Goal: Hunt BAC vulnerabilities (e.g., IDORs, unauthorized access) in HackerOne/Bugcrowd programs with RESTful APIs, where user/resource IDs are obscured (e.g., UUIDs like 550e8400-e29b-41d4-a716-446655440000
+Goal: Hunt BAC vulnerabilities (e.g., IDORs, unauthorized access) in HackerOne/Bugcrowd programs with RESTful APIs, where user/resource IDs are obscured (e.g., UUIDs like 550e8400-e29b-41d4-a716-446655440000) and passed in paths, bodies, or headers.

 Step 1: Pick a Juicy Target (10 min)